lida-sokha/Graph-traversal/README.md

   Continue to the next level of neighbors.
   Result (Traversal Order):
   A -> B -> C -> D -> E -> F

+3.Observations
+DFS: It is useful for exploring all paths in a graph, detecting cycles, or solving problems like pathfinding.
+BFS: It is ideal for finding the shortest path in an unweighted graph or performing level-order traversal.